 Aquarium heaters warm the surrounding water when electricity flows through its core component, typically made of metal.
 As mentioned earlier, most aquarium heaters come either as pre-set or adjustable.

-The temperature automation of aquarium heaters works with the help of a thermostat.
-They are intended to turn on and off as per temperature requirements to maintain the temperature at your desired point.
 Once the water reaches the desired temperature, the thermostat automatically shuts off the heater to prevent the temperature from further increasing.
 When the water temperature falls below the set level because of fluctuations in room temperature, the thermostat reactivates the heater, allowing it to maintain a desirable temperature again.

 Small Tank Heaters